sacloud/usacloud/README.md

    NN.NN.NN, build xxxxxx

 COMMANDS:
-   config, profile                  A manage command of APIKey settings auth-status                      A manage commands of AuthStatus private-host                     A manage commands of PrivateHost server                           A manage commands of Server archive                          A manage commands of Archive auto-backup                      A manage commands of AutoBackup disk                             A manage commands of Disk iso-image                        A manage commands of ISOImage bridge                           A manage commands of Bridge interface                        A manage commands of Interface internet                         A manage commands of Internet ipv4                             A manage commands of IPv4 ipv6                             A manage commands of IPv6 packet-filter                    A manage commands of PacketFilter switch                           A manage commands of Switch database                         A manage commands of Database load-balancer                    A manage commands of LoadBalancer nfs                              A manage commands of NFS vpc-router                       A manage commands of VPCRouter dns                              A manage commands of DNS gslb                             A manage commands of GSLB simple-monitor                   A manage commands of SimpleMonitor icon                             A manage commands of Icon license                          A manage commands of License ssh-key                          A manage commands of SSHKey startup-script, note             A manage commands of StartupScript bill                             A manage commands of Bill object-storage, ojs              A manage commands of ObjectStorage web-accel                        A manage commands of WebAccel price, public-price              A manage commands of Price product-disk, disk-plan          A manage commands of ProductDisk product-internet, internet-plan  A manage commands of ProductInternet product-license, license-info    A manage commands of ProductLicense product-server, server-plan      A manage commands of ProductServer region                           A manage commands of Region zone                             A manage commands of Zone summary                          Show summary of resource usage
+   config, profile                            A manage command of APIKey settings auth-status                                A manage commands of AuthStatus private-host                               A manage commands of PrivateHost server                                     A manage commands of Server archive                                    A manage commands of Archive auto-backup                                A manage commands of AutoBackup disk                                       A manage commands of Disk iso-image                                  A manage commands of ISOImage bridge                                     A manage commands of Bridge interface                                  A manage commands of Interface internet                                   A manage commands of Internet ipv4                                       A manage commands of IPv4 ipv6                                       A manage commands of IPv6 packet-filter                              A manage commands of PacketFilter switch                                     A manage commands of Switch database                                   A manage commands of Database load-balancer                              A manage commands of LoadBalancer mobile-gateway, mgw                        A manage commands of MobileGateway nfs                                        A manage commands of NFS vpc-router                                 A manage commands of VPCRouter dns                                        A manage commands of DNS gslb                                       A manage commands of GSLB proxy-lb, enhanced-load-balancer, proxylb  A manage commands of ProxyLB sim                                        A manage commands of SIM simple-monitor                             A manage commands of SimpleMonitor icon                                       A manage commands of Icon license                                    A manage commands of License ssh-key                                    A manage commands of SSHKey startup-script, note                       A manage commands of StartupScript bill                                       A manage commands of Bill coupon                                     A manage commands of Coupon object-storage, ojs                        A manage commands of ObjectStorage self                                       Show self info web-accel                                  A manage commands of WebAccel price, public-price                        A manage commands of Price product-disk, disk-plan                    A manage commands of ProductDisk product-internet, internet-plan            A manage commands of ProductInternet product-license, license-info              A manage commands of ProductLicense product-server, server-plan                A manage commands of ProductServer region                                     A manage commands of Region zone                                       A manage commands of Zone summary                                    Show summary of resource usage

 GLOBAL OPTIONS:
-   --token value                    API Token of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN] --secret value                   API Secret of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN_SECRET] --zone value                     Target zone of SakuraCloud (default: tk1a) [$SAKURACLOUD_ZONE] --config value, --profile value  Config(Profile) name [$USACLOUD_PROFILE] --help, -h                       show help (default: false) --version, -v                    print the version (default: false)
+   --token value                    API Token of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN] --secret value                   API Secret of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN_SECRET] --zone value                     Target zone of SakuraCloud (default: tk1a) [$SAKURACLOUD_ZONE] --config value, --profile value  Config(Profile) name [$USACLOUD_PROFILE] --timeout value                  Number of timeout minutes for polling functions (default: 20) [$SAKURACLOUD_TIMEOUT] --accept-language value          Accept-Language Header [$SAKURACLOUD_ACCEPT_LANGUAGE] --retry-max value                Number of API-Client retries (default: 0) [$SAKURACLOUD_RETRY_MAX] --retry-interval value           API client retry interval seconds (default: 0) [$SAKURACLOUD_RETRY_INTERVAL] --api-request-timeout value      Maximum wait time(seconds) for calling SakuraCloud API (default: 0) [$SAKURACLOUD_API_REQUEST_TIMEOUT]
+   --no-color                       Flag of not using ANSI color output (default: false) [$NO_COLOR] --help, -h                       show help (default: false) --version, -v                    print the version (default: false)

 COPYRIGHT:
-   Copyright (C) 2017 Kazumichi Yamamoto.
+   Copyright (C) 2017-2019 Kazumichi Yamamoto.
 ```